Skip to main content

 .zip

 Unknown file types include any other file types that Alteryx can't read natively.
-If you use an Input data tool to read an unknown file type, the Resolve File Type window displays with these options:
+If you use the Input data tool to read an unknown file type, the Resolve File Type window displays with these options:

 • Read it as a built in type: Select the file type that resembles the structure of your file.